Altinn/altinn-studio-docs/content/about/_index.md

 - Open source

 ## When will it be released
-First version is planned to be launched 2019
+First version is planned to be launched December 2019.
+The first version will provide the required APIs and other infrastructure to setup a service using C# and system integrations.
+In 2020 further functionality and GUI for setting up services without programming/C# skills.

 ## Presentations